Black Mountains, Brecon Beacons National Park

 - Parking: Use Llanwenarth car park for this one – postcode NP7 7LA

-Lying in the southern section of the range, Sugarloaf is one of the more popular Black Mountains walks so arriving early, especially on weekends, is a must!
+Sugarloaf is one of the more popular Black Mountains walks in the southern section of the range, so arriving early, especially on weekends, is a must!

-There are many routes to the top of Sugarloaf but the one we opted for commences at the Llanwenarth car park.
-The trail initially heads east across open moorland before entering the beautiful and mystical oak woodland known as Deri Fach, at its southern end.
+There are many routes to the top of Sugarloaf, but the one we opted for commences at the Llanwenarth car park.
+The trail initially heads east across open moorland before entering the beautiful, mystical oak woodland, Deri Fach, at its southern end.

-Once at the top, the rewards of your efforts are plain to see with breathtaking 360 degree views across South Wales, the Brecon Beacons and across the Bristol Channel into south-west England.
+Once at the top, the rewards of your efforts are plain to see with breathtaking 360-degree views across South Wales, the Brecon Beacons and the Bristol Channel into southwest England.

 Check out our trail review of the Sugarloaf Mountain walk.